kubevela/kubevela/docs/en/developers/extensions/set-rollout.md

+---
-# Setting Rollout Strategy
+title:  Setting Rollout Strategy
+---

-> Note: rollout is one of the extension capabilities [installed from cap center](../cap-center.md),
+> Note: rollout is one of the extension capabilities [installed from cap center](../cap-center),
 > please install it if you can't find it in `vela traits`.

 The `rollout` section is used to configure Canary strategy to release your app.